intrinio/java-sdk/docs/SecurityApi.md

 #### Intraday Stock Prices for Security

+Deprecated.
 Return intraday stock prices for the Security with the given &#x60;identifier&#x60;

 [//]: # (END_OVERVIEW)